Do I need a TV licence in the UK? (Updated 2024)

 What is a TV licence?

 A TV licence is a legal requirement for those watching broadcast TV in the UK.
-The majority of the funds raised go towards the BBC’s radio and TV broadcasts.
+The majority of money raised through licence fees goes towards the BBC’s radio and TV broadcasts.
 Licence fees also fund Freeview TV, rolling out broadband to rural areas, local TV channels, S4C and Welsh language TV.

 One licence covers all of the TVs, computers and other devices at one property.
 You only need one licence for each household, even if you live with housemates or share the property.